 The extremely essential tool within the carpet cleaning industry is the vacuum cleaner.
 Vacuum cleaners are available in all sorts of shapes and sizes.
 Vacuum cleaners are generally categorized into two basic groups.
 Those made for the removal of dry soils, and others designed for extraction of liquids.
 Several various attachments are available for use in combination with most of these vacuum cleaners.
 Each one designed for specific cleaning jobs.

-The choice of the proper vacuum unit along with the appropriate attachment for the cleaning task is most significant to a carpet cleaner technician.
+The choice of the proper vacuum unit along with the appropriate attachment for the cleaning task is most significant to a carpet cleaning technician.
 In order to correctly choose the right combination, the operator must first understand the basic principles of how a vacuum system functions.

 Vacuum Cleaners, How do they Work?

-First and foremost, let Auckland Carpet Cleaning define the true meaning of word “vacuum”.
+First and foremost, let Auckland Carpet Cleaning define the true meaning of the word “vacuum”.
 A “Vacuum” is a space partially exhausted; or where almost all of the air is removed by artificial means.
 Conversely, a ‘vacuum cleaner’ is a device of creating, containing, or utilizing a partial vacuum for cleaning.